19th Arkansas Infantry Regiment (Dawson's)

-The 19th (Dawson's) Arkansas Infantry (1861–1865) was a Confederate Army infantry regiment during the American Civil War.
+The 19th Arkansas Infantry Regiment (also known as "Dawson's regiment") was an infantry formation in the Confederate States Army during the American Civil War.

 The regiment was present for but not engaged during the Battle of Pea Ridge.
 At the Battle of Arkansas Post, the regiment became split, with part of the regiment surrendering with the garrison when the post capitulated.
 The captured portion of the regiment was eventually exchanged and released on the east side of the Mississippi and served the remainder of the war with the Confederate Army of Tennessee.
 The un-captured portion of the regiment was consolidated with the remnants of the 24th Arkansas and served the remainder of the war in the Department of the Trans-Mississippi.

-Organization
+Formation

 19th (Dawson's) Infantry Regiment completed its organization at Nashville, Arkansas, in November 1861.
 The field officers were Colonel C. L. Dawson; Lieutenant Colonels A. S. Hutchison and P. R. Smith; and Majors Joseph Anderson, David H. Hamiter, and John G. McKean.
 The unit was inducted into Confederate Service at Nashville, Arkansas, on November 21, 1861.
 The 19th Arkansas Regiment was organized from seven companies from Hempstead, Pike, Polk and Sevier counties.
 Three additional companies from Hempstead, Scott and Sevier were later added, the last (Company K) on March 3, 1862.
 Several Companies contained officers and men who had previously served in the 5th Regiment, Arkansas State Troops, which had disbanded rather than enter Confederate service following the Battle of Wilson's Creek.
 Charles L. Dawson, who had previously commanded the 37th Arkansas Militia Regiment of Sevier County, was elected colonel at the regiment's organization.
 The unit was composed of volunteer companies from the following locations in Arkansas: